vadimzharov/podbackup/README.md

 ```diff
 **This tool is manupulating with files on S3 bucket.
 Do not use this tool without specifying proper settings or you may loose your data!**
 ```
-# Tool to backup and restore local directories or MySQL databaseto AWS S3 storage
+## Tool to backup and restore local directories or MySQL database (via dump) to AWS S3 storage

 Simple tool to archive all files and subdirectories of desired local directory as one ZIP or TAR archive file and upload this file to S3 bucket, to desired folder.
 Tool can also make mysql dump and then archive and upload it to S3 bucket/folder.